Turkey orders TV programs to protect family values - ExBulletin

 The flyer follows the launch of Fox TV’s Turkish adaptation of the international show The Masked Singer, where celebrities perform in costume to hide their identities.
 The show has been criticized online for its alleged satanic and pagan content.

-Elsewhere in the region, Netflix’s first Arab film has sparked intense debate in Egypt and other Middle Eastern countries, with critics denouncing it as a threat to family and religious values that encourage homosexuality.
+Elsewhere in the region, Netflix’s first Arabic film sparked intense debate in Egypt and other Middle Eastern countries, with critics denouncing him as a threat to family and religious values that encourages homosexuality.

 Others rallied in defense of the films.
 They say haters are in denial about what happens behind closed doors in real life and say those who don’t like the movie titled Ashab Wala Aazz, (No Dearer Friends) just can’t get over it. subscribe to Netflix.